vizlegal/boring-avatars-service/README.md

 ![Avatar of 120px](https://source.boringavatars.com/marble/120)

 ### Custom colors
-You can pass an array of colors using the `color` params
+You can pass an array of colors using the parameter `color`

 ```
 https://source.boringavatars.com/marble/120/haykan?colors=264653,2a9d8f,e9c46a,f4a261,e76f51